poulakidask/meteor-react-sample-code/README.md

 # meteor-react-sample-code
-A starter project for React &amp; Meteor
+A starter project for React &amp; Meteor.
+(I used https://github.com/AdamBrodzinski/meteor-react-boilerplate as a base)

 Step 1  Create Employees <br/>